Written by Albert Beevendorp and Patriek Lesparre.

 |06C0000-06FFFFF||-- unused --||256 kB|

 Using DIP switch 5, the Mega-SD support can be switched on or off.
 It has support to emulate a floppy disk drive with a disk switch option.
 An extra table is kept with room for up to 16 disk images.
 A disk image can be connected to a drive letter, so it's possible to access the disk image as if it was a real diskette.
 To use the feature there's a tool available on the CD-ROM called EP.COM.
 It's located in the TOOLS\DiskImage directory.

 EP.COM adds a disk image to the table and either connects it to a drive letter for direct use or prepares it for a multi-disk use.
 Disk images can be made read-only when adding it to the list.
 Remember to keep a game's user disk write enabled.

-To switch a disk image, keep the KANA key (F7 on a PS/2 keyboard) pressed while pressing the key to continue loading.
-The CAPS LOCK LED will blink indicating it's ready for the key on the numeric pad indicating the required disk.
-A table of the key and the corresponding disk image number is displayed below:
+To switch a disk image, keep the KANA key (F7 on a PS/2 keyboard) pressed while taking the action the running software requires to continue loading.
+The CAPS LOCK LED will blink, indicating that it's ready to accept a key press on the numeric pad which will indicate the disk to be switched.
+A table of each possible key and the corresponding disk image number is displayed below: